mendexjs/pwa-basic/README.md

 Basic Ionic 6 + Angular 9 setup to pwa with angular material and serviceworker configs.

-create a fork and install dependencies running "yarn" or "npm i --save --save-dev"
+create a new repository from this template repo and install dependencies running "yarn" or "npm i --save --save-dev"

 To deploy, you can use firebase hosting, install "sudo npm i -g firebase" and then run "firebase init hosting" at your project's repository.